DevChrisL/ImageClassificationScreenshotTrainingTestNewImages/README.md

 ## Installation and Requirements

-Ensure you have Python installed, then install dependencies with:
+Ensure you have Python(3.9-3.12) installed, then install dependencies with:

 ```bash
 pip install -r requirements.txt